Press ESC to close

 1982 | Australia

 Batting first, England could muster a mere 151 runs from 60 overs.
 In reply, Australia found themselves in a fix after losing 3 quick wickets.
-But their batters didn’t let loose and won the match by 3 wickets.
+But their batters didn’t let loose and won the match by three wickets.

 With that, Australia won the Women’s World Cup in back-to-back editions.